Admission to TechTeach

 - Mathematics - Mathematics 1320 or equivalent course

 - Oral Communication - Communication 2300 or 1300

-- Texas Tech University’s candidates demonstrate Fitness to Teach.
+- Texas Tech University's candidates demonstrate Fitness to Teach.
 Candidates will be evaluated on these behaviors through the assessment of teacher dispositions.
 At the point of admission to the Educator Preparation Program, students are required to review and accept the unit's dispositions.
 Students transferring to TTU from another certification program must be in good standing.